Social

 Quality assurance in raw materials procurement

 Each SBU currently holds annual procurement policy briefings related to quality assurance for Tier 1 suppliers.
-Additionally, in case any quality issues are found in any of the suppliers, the company provides them guidance for improvement several times per year.
+Additionally, to help prevent quality issues at any of its suppliers, the company provides them with guidance for improvement several times per year.

-The Group is proud of the relationships it has built with its suppliers, but it is also careful to continuously monitor the quality of goods received, conduct supplier audits and pursue other initiatives to ensure suppliers maintain solid quality assurance systems and supply products that consistently meet its quality requirements.
+Bridgestone is proud of the relationships it has built with its suppliers.
+It also continuously monitors the quality of goods received, audits suppliers, and pursues other initiatives to ensure suppliers maintain high-quality assurance systems and supply products that consistently meet its quality requirements.

-The Global Business Support and SBUs have been strengthening cooperation on outsourcing products to improve global quality assurance.
+Global Business Support and SBUs have been strengthening their cooperation on outsourcing products to improve global quality assurance.

-At the global level, the Group is continuously working with its partners and suppliers to enhance the overall quality of outsourced products and deliver superior quality to customers.
-This includes providing training and other supplier development instilling higher quality standards and criteria that keep focusing on assuring early detection of any potential issue.
+At the global level, Bridgestone is continuously working with its partners and suppliers to enhance the overall quality of outsourced products and deliver superior quality to customers.
+This includes providing training and other supplier development that instills high-quality standards and criteria which focus on assuring early detection of any potential issues.

 Quality assurance in manufacturing

-The Group strives to continuously improve the quality of global manufacturing processes by introducing innovative technologies to consistently create industry leading products and meet growing customer expectations.
+Bridgestone strives to continuously improve global manufacturing processes by introducing innovative technologies to consistently create industry-leading products, services and solutions that meet growing customer expectations.

-The Group seeks to identify potential quality risks at its production plants and proactively implements preventive actions using failure mode and effect analysis (FMEA) quality assurance methods and focusing on Critical to Quality (CTQ) inputs.
+Bridgestone seeks to identify potential quality risks at its production sites and proactively implements preventive actions using Failure Mode and Effects Analysis (FMEA) quality assurance methods and by focusing on Critical to Quality (CTQ) inputs.

-Furthermore, the Group has established a system to share best practices and continuous improvement activities at the global level, to ensure that all facilities are aligned on the state-of-the-art in manufacturing processes.
+Bridgestone has established a system to share best practices and continuous improvement activities at the global level to ensure all facilities are aligned on state-of-the-art manufacturing processes.

 Promotion of prevention activities

-The Group promotes the application of Risk-based thinking at all levels of the business based on ISO standards applied across the value chain (product strategy, development, procurement, manufacturing, distribution, sales, and service).
+Bridgestone promotes the application of risk-based thinking at all levels of the business based on ISO standards applied throughout the value chain (product strategy, development, procurement, manufacturing, logistics, sales, and service).

-Especially during development and production, the Group carries out advanced product quality planning (APQP), performs design failure mode and effect analysis (D-FMEA) and process failure mode and effects analysis (P-FMEA) and conducts regular design reviews by cross functional teams at each stage of the process.
+Especially during development and production, Bridgestone carries out the Advanced Product Quality Planning (APQP) and performs both Design Failure Mode and Effects analysis (D-FMEA) and Process Failure Mode and Effects analysis (P-FMEA).
+In parallel, cross-functional teams conduct regular design reviews at each stage of the process.

-The Group also conducts continuous monitoring of manufacturing process quality as well as final product evaluation in order to meet regulatory and customer requirements as well as our internal standard requirements.
+Bridgestone also conducts continuous monitoring of manufacturing process quality and final product evaluation in order to meet regulatory and customer requirements and its internal standards.

-In addition, the Group continuously monitors the quality KPIs in each SBU to trigger actions at an early stage and keeps exchanging best practices and new learnings among all locations to prevent recurrence.
+Bridgestone continuously monitors quality KPIs in each SBU to trigger actions at an early stage.
+It also exchanges best practices and new learnings among all locations to prevent recurrence of quality issues.

 Market initiatives